Mythical-Github/UnrealAutoMod/assets/docs/to_do_list.md

 - [ ]
 - [ ] deal with concurrent running problems
 - [ ] better timers
-- [ ] UV / other dependency management
+- [ ] UV / other dependency management, this exists, but clean it up
 - [ ] init py and other similar things, look into